Intensive Outpatient Program

 The IOP model entails the possibility for continued positive growth and change during follow-up therapy.
 Intensive therapy fosters self-awareness; facilitates emotional, behavioral and interpersonal change; incorporates parent training and trauma therapy; and “opens the door” for conventional, outpatient therapy to be more effective in the future.
 Referring therapists are invited to participate with the family in the IOP, which results in better follow-up treatment, and also provides training and supervision to those mental health professionals.

-The IOP uses a treatment team of four therapists.
+The IOP uses a mixed-gender treatment team of three to six therapists.
 The team approach allows for greater observation and feedback, which results in more effective assessment and therapy.
-Male and female therapists provide diverse input, role models, viewpoints and opportunities for transference.
+Therapists provide diverse input, role models, viewpoints and opportunities for transference.
 The treatment team also is advantageous and necessary during various therapeutic interventions.
 For example, one or two therapists will communicate with the child, while other treatment team members offer support and guidance to parents observing via closed-circuit TV.
 Another example is one therapist role playing a family member (e.g., “birth mother”) while other therapists help the child or adult process their emotions regarding past interpersonal trauma.
 The treatment team is also a support system for family members and therapists.
 Working with traumatized individuals and families can be stressful, and the supportive nature of the treatment team prevents “secondary traumatic stress” in helping professionals.

 The “Two-Week Intensive”